gildani007/cicd-proof/README.md

 ### Minikube Tunnel

-tunnel creates a route to services deployed with type LoadBalancer and sets their Ingress to their ClusterIP
+Tunnel creates a route to services deployed with type LoadBalancer and sets their Ingress to their ClusterIP

 ```
 minikube tunnel